Robert A. Manning

 TopicsGlobal Trends, Non-traditional Threats, Shale Gas revolution/alternative energy sources, US-China Energy Cooperation, US-China relations

 Read Full Bio

-Full BioRobert A. Manning is a Senior Fellow with the Brent Scowcroft Center on International Security and its Strategic Foresight Initiative at the Atlantic Council.
+Full BioRobert A. Manning is a senior fellow with the Scowcroft Center for Strategy and Security and its Strategic Foresight Initiative at the Atlantic Council.

-Previously, he served as a Senior Strategist at the National Counterproliferation Center in the Office of the Director of National Intelligence (DNI) from 2010 to 2012, and as the Director of Long-Range Energy and Regional/Global Affairs at the US National Intelligence Council’s Strategic Futures Group from 2008 to 2010.
-From 2005 to 2008, Manning served as a member of the US Secretary of State’s Policy Planning Staff, and from 2001 to 2005, he was Senior Counsellor for energy, technology, and science policy at the US Department of State, where he advised the Under Secretary of State for Global Affairs and other senior officials on a range of issues including energy and climate change policy and new energy technologies.
+Previously, he served as a senior Strategist at the National Counterproliferation Center in the Office of the Director of National Intelligence (ODNI) from 2010 to 2012, and as the director of long-range energy and regional/global affairs at the US National Intelligence Council’s Strategic Futures Group from 2008 to 2010.
+From 2005 to 2008, Manning served as a member of the US Secretary of State’s Policy Planning Staff, and from 2001 to 2005, he was senior counsellor for energy, technology, and science policy at the US Department of State, where he advised the Under Secretary of State for Global Affairs and other senior officials on a range of issues including energy and climate change policy and new energy technologies.

 His publications include The Asian Energy Factor (Palgrave/St. Martins 2000) and China, Nuclear Weapons and Arms Control.
 He has published essays on nuclear weapons; numerous journal articles on international energy and Asian security issues; and roughly half a dozen book chapters in edited volumes on China, Korea, Japan, regional security architecture, energy, and energy security.

 He has published widely in Foreign Affairs, Foreign Policy, the National Interest, the New York Times, the Washington Post, the Los Angeles Times, Chosun Ilbo, and other publications.